cloudposse/docs/content/terraform/best-practices.md

 ## Use `variable` inputs

 Modules should accept as many parameters as possible.
-Avoid using inputs of `type = object` has they are harder to document.
+Avoid using inputs of `type = object` since they are harder to document.
 Of course, this is not a hard rule and sometimes objects just make the most sense.
 Just be weary of the ability for tools like [`terraform-docs`](https://github.com/segmentio/terraform-docs) to be able to generate meaningful documentation.